Liberty bond: Default of the Fourth Liberty Bond

 However, due to President Franklin D. Roosevelt's elimination of the open gold market with the signing of Executive Order 6102 on April 5, 1933, the Court ruled that the bond-holders' loss was unquantifiable, and that to repay them in dollars according to the 1918 standard of value would be an "unjustified enrichment".
 The ruling therefore had little practical effect.

 Impact

 According to a 2020 study, "counties with higher liberty bond ownership rates turned against the Democratic Party in the presidential elections of 1920 and 1924.
 This was a reaction to the depreciation of the bonds prior to the 1920 election (when the Democrats held the presidency) and the appreciation of the bonds in the early 1920s (under a Republican president), as the Federal Reserve raised and then subsequently lowered interest rates."

+Miscellaneous

+A bond trader came under investigation and was attacked as "unpatriotic" for selling below par.
+The Board of Governors of the New York Stock Exchange conducted an investigation of brokerage firms who sold below par to determine if "pro-German influences" were at work.
+The board forced one such broker to buy the bonds back at par and make a $100,000 donation to the Red Cross.

+The government at times had to discourage use of the bonds as quasi-money in the purchase of merchandise, as this was defeating the purpose of the bonds to promote thrift and to make labor and materials available to the government.
+This circulation of bonds was also seen as stimulating the sale of bonds on the secondary market for cash, which would have depressed the bond price and this would have made further government bond sales more difficult, as the interest on new bonds would then have to increase to achieve a competitive yield.